 - To execute the shot, swing as you would out on the fairway, but only rotate your upper body, trying to keep the lower body still.
 Simply put, only turn your shoulders both directions.

-- And remember, you’re using extra club, so there is no need to swing with as much force as you normally would, only the same motion.
+And remember, you’re using a higher club, so there is no need to swing with as much force as you normally would, only the same motion.

-- Finally, the worst thing you can do is to hit the sand before, like you would do in soft sand trap shots near the green.
-Always aim to hit all ball and no sand in fairway bunkers.
+Finally, the worst thing you can do is to hit the sand before, like you would do in soft sand trap shots near the green.
+Remember to ways try and aim to hit all ball and no sand in fairway bunkers.